jt-pt-dev/425Show/README.md

 Challenges are:
 1. Where is our access token?
 2. Confirm we can call both APIs when we have the access token

+(The appsettings.json files have placeholders for the various domains/ids and are stored in user secrets locally)